icshwi/e3training/workbook/chapter08.md

    [iocuser@host:e3-fimscb]$ make vars
    ```

-You now have the e3 wrapper and configuration set up.
-Next is to modify the `.Makefile` (in this case, `fimscb.Makefile`).
-The e3TemplateGenerator initiates the wrapper with a boilerplate makefile, that only contains default values.
+You should now have the e3 wrapper set up.
+Next is to modify the `*.Makefile` (in this case, `fimscb.Makefile`).
+The e3TemplateGenerator initiates the wrapper with a boilerplate makefile, that contains default values and commented out code segments (for your convenience).
 For now, set it up as follows:

 ```console
 [iocuser@host:e3-fimscb]$ cat fimscb.Makefile